magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 porting of the login form validation from JS to CLJS?

-That's it for this tutorial and you can kill any `boot` related process and reset you git repository.
+That's it for this tutorial and you can kill any `boot` related process and reset your git repository.

 ```bash
 git reset --hard